RahulSandhu/parkinsons-project/README.md

 - [Kaggle](https://www.kaggle.com/datasets/vikasukani/parkinsons-disease-data-set)
   – Parkinson's Disease dataset
-- Developed as part of the Scientific Programming course of the Master in Health Data Science Master's program at Universitat Rovira i Virgili (URV)
+- Developed as part of the Scientific Programming course in the Master in Health Data Science program at Universitat Rovira i Virgili (URV)

 </div>